ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

 connections) but also settings affecting method tracing may be modified.

-Please refer to ZS::Ipc::SServerHostSettings for futher details about the settings which can be applied to the TCP server and refer to ZS::Trace::STrcServerSettings which settings can be applied for method tracing through the trace server.
+Please refer to ZS::Ipc::SServerHostSettings for futher details about the settings which can be applied to the TCP server and refer to ZS::System::STrcServerSettings which settings can be applied for method tracing through the trace server.

 The trace server is a singleton class which has to be created by the static method